-- In field placement of accredited MSW, MA, MS, or clinical/educational psychology doctorate degree program to prepare for licensure; no minimum experience requirement.
-(Once a psychologist trainee becomes eligible for candidacy (slide 175), he/she must receive a waiver from the DMH). - Some graduate students may qualify as MHRS, if employed by provider & if their experience permits. - Students enrolled in degree programs other than those listed above may qualify as Adjunct Staff.
+- In field placement of accredited MSW, MA, MS, or clinical/educational psychology doctorate degree program to prepare for licensure; no minimum experience requirement. - Some graduate students may qualify as MHRS, if employed by provider & if their experience permits. - Students enrolled in degree programs other than those listed above may qualify as Adjunct Staff.